 Jun 2, 2016

+We all know that injuries suck, but the undefeated King of Pain in soccer is the turf burn.
 We deep dive into understanding turf burns and the recommended methods of prevention, protection and treatment.

 Field injuries are more common than you might think.
-Skin abrasions bleed, hurt, and can get dangerously infected.
+Turf burns bleed, hurt, and can get dangerously infected.
 Because most players play through these injuries, they often go unreported.
-But with the explosive global growth of soccer world combined with generally poor field conditions and an increasing number of synthetic surface fields, skin injuries seem to be increasing in number and severity.
+But with the explosive global growth of soccer world combined with generally poor field conditions and an increasing number of synthetic surfaces, skin injuries seem to be increasing in number and severity.

 A new study examined severe turf burns and found that they were more similar to skin grafts and bikers’ road rash than to a heat or chemical burn.
 The same study found that less abrasive damage was seen during soccer slide tackles on wet natural grass than on dry grass or synthetic turf.

 There is little doubt that most soccer players perceive that artificial turf is more threatening than natural grass.
 No shocker there.
 A group of international female soccer player felt so strongly that they filed suit against FIFA and the Canadian Soccer Association prior to the 2015 World World Cup to halt the use of synthetic turf during the tournament (the suit was later dropped).
 But current research on newer 3rd and 4th generation (Field Turf, etc) surfaces has not confirmed this belief.
 However, the conflicting data showing otherwise comparable injury rates between natural and synthetic turf fields still confirms that skin abrasion rates are higher on artificial grass surfaces.

-5. Less is more.
 Soccer players need to start borrowing tactics from our road rash-plagued bike racing cousins and start covering ourselves with modern, breathable and et burned outnext generation contact padding have ignited growing interest in protecting our largest organ.
 Field maintenance, although expensive, also needs to become a priority.
 Both natural and artificial turf fields should be irrigated to control radiant temperatures and decrease abrasive risk.